-1Faculty of Economics and Business, Universitas Bung Hatta, Padang, Indonesia practices give a significant impact on quality and reliable of financial information (Husnin and Nawawi, 2016) and, finally improve the company performance (e.g., Baysinger & Butler, 1985; Bozec 2005; Haniffa & Hudaib, 2006; and Darmadi, 2016).
-There are two mechanisms on Corporate Governance that are internal and external mechanisms.
-The external mechanism is external auditor, the rule and regulation, and managerial labor market.
+Usi 22 5.829 Korean companies, Joh (2003) only focus on the effect of Corporate Governance on company performance before the finan 101 crisis in 1997.
+While, Srivastava (2015) uses 164 non-financial listed 53 mpanies of the Bombay Stock Exchange-200 index to examine the effect of Governance structure on compa 3 performance during global financial crisis in 2008.
+Aldamen and Duncan (2016) investigate the role of Corporate Governance on company performance when global financial crisis occur in 2008.
+Almutairi (2013), and Husnin and Nawawi, (2016) only focus on practices give a significant impact on quality and reliable of financial information (Husnin and Nawawi, 2016) and, finally improve the company performance (e.g., Baysinger & Butler, 1985; Bozec 2005; Haniffa & Hudaib, 2006; and Darmadi, 2016).
+There are two mechanisms on Corporate Governance that internal and external mechanisms.
+The external mechanism is external auditor, the rule and regulation, and managerial labor naket.
 Furthermore, the internal mechanism consists of Board of Commissioners, Board of Directors, structure of ownership, compensation of Board and financial structure (Denis, 2001 and Daily et al., 2003).
-The internal Corporate Governance will become great factor to reduce the agency problem when the country follow the French Civil law; worse protection for shareholder and less effective of external mechanism of Corporate Governance (La Porta et al., 1998 and Nuryanah and Islam, 2011).
+The internal Corporate Governance will become great factor to reduce the agency problem when the country follow the French Civil law; worse protection for shareholder and less effective of external mechanism of Corporate Governance (La Porta et al., and Nuryanah and Islam, 2011).
 According to Jensen and Meckling, (1976), better implementation of Corporate Governance will reduce agency problem and finally enhance shareholders' desires.

-2Faculty of Economics and Business, Universitas Putra Indonesia, YPTK Padang, Indonesia the effect of Corporate Governance on audit quality.
-Furthermore, there is limited prior work that investigate the role of Corporate Governance on bank performance, audit quality as moderating variable; pre and during global financial crisis in 2008.
+^{}Address correspondence to this author at the Faculty of Economics and Business, Universitas Putra Indo 104 YPTK, Padang, Indonesia; Tel: +62-751-776666, Fax: +62-751-71913, E-mail: desiilona@upiyptk.ac.id the effect of Corporate Governance on autigate the role of Corporate Governance on bank performance, audit quality as moderating variable; 23 and during global financial crisis in 2008.
 Thus, this study is focused on the role of Corporate Governance on bank performance, audit quality as moderating variable; pre (2006 and 2007) and during (2008 and 2009) global financial crisis.
 The Corporate Governance variable is measured by board ownership, family ownership, foreign ownership, and audit quality.